Reverse Mortgage Changes on Oct 2nd?? The Pros and Cons

-The Department of Housing and Urban Development (HUD) which oversees FHA and subsequently Reverse Mortgages announced late in August that the Home Equity Conversion Mortgage AKA HECM/Reverse Mortgages will be undergoing some major changes on October 2, 2017.
+The Department of Housing and Urban Development (HUD) oversees FHA and subsequently Reverse Mortgages.
+They announced late in August that the Home Equity Conversion Mortgage AKA HECM/Reverse Mortgages will be undergoing some major changes.
+These changes will take place on October 2, 2017.

-The initial reaction across the industry has been one of urgency and panic as the reverse mortgage changes pose a serious impact on people looking to do a Reverse Mortgage in the near term but as we’ve dissected the changes we’re finding the long-term effects will have a very positive outcome for everyone involved.
+The initial reaction across the industry has been one of urgency and panic.
+This is because the reverse mortgage changes pose a serious impact on people looking to do a Reverse Mortgage in the near term.
+But as we’ve dissected the changes we’re finding the long-term effects will have a very positive outcome for everyone involved.

 There are two primary changes that most people have focused their attention on.
 1. A reduction in Mortgage insurance premiums both in the upfront charge as well as the annual premium.
 2. The other less predictable change has to do with the Floor Rate which was dropped from 5% to 3%.

 Pro- These are the positive aspects of the changes

 - Reduction in upfront MIP from 2.5% for most borrowers to 2.0%.

 - Reduction in the annual MIP from 1.25% to .5% for everyone.

 - An indirect reduction in interest rates which on average are now roughly 5% and will (in my opinion) fall to an average of 4% or possibly lower.